National Commissioners Invitational Tournament: Summary

 The tournament was won in 1974 by Indiana over USC, 85–60, in St. Louis, Missouri.
-The 1974 tournament featured a collection of teams that came in second in their conferences due to NCAA Tournament rules at the time which only invited conference champions.
+The 1974 tournament featured a collection of teams that came in second in their conferences due to NCAA tournament rules at the time which only invited conference champions.

 In 1975, the NCAA tournament expanded to include at-large teams, from a total of 25 to 32 teams and began inviting more than one team from some conferences rather than solely conference champions.
 However, the 1975 tournament, renamed the National Commissioners Invitational Tournament, was still held and was won by Drake over Arizona, 83–76, in Louisville, Kentucky.

 The Commissioners Invitational Tournament was discontinued after the 1975 tournament.

 Championships

 List of NCIT bids by school

 This is a list of NCIT bids by school.

-The Big 8, Big 10, MAC, Missouri Valley, Pac-8, SEC and WAC sent teams to both tournaments.
-The Southwest only was invited to the 1974 tournament while the Southern Conference was only invited to the 1975 tournament.
+The Big 8, Big Ten, MAC, Missouri Valley, Pac-8, SEC and WAC sent teams to both tournaments.
+The Southwest was only invited to the 1974 tournament, while the Southern Conference was only invited to the 1975 tournament.